MahmouodMagdi/256-bit-Modular-Adder-Subtractor/README.md

 ### Hardware Architecture

-- The hardware architecture is shown in the figure below
+- The pipelined hardware architecture is shown in the figure below
 - In the case of **modular addition S = a + b(modp)**:
     - The signal **SEL_OP** shall be set to **0**
     - The *first adder* executes *addition* between the two inputs a, b providing sum S1 and carry Cout1